 Did you lose or forget to pack your knife sharpener?
 The best natural alternative to a whetstone or the diamond stone sharpener is a river stone (rock).
 However, though they’re readily available, they might be softer than synthetic stone sharpeners.

 Still, you’re more likely to find the best sharpening stones in streams and rivers.
-They’re better than the rocks you’d have collected on the ground since the water smoothens them.
-However, it’s advisable to search for two flat stones (rocks) and rub them together for a while to smoothen them before use.
+They’re better than the rocks you collected on the ground since the water smoothens them.
+However, it’s advisable to search for two flat stones (rocks) and rub them together to smoothen them before use.

-You’re good to go if you’d carried a jar of pickles or jam in your bug-out bag.
+If you’ve carried a jar of pickles or jam in your bug-out bag, you’re good to go.
 Most smooth glass surfaces, including car windows, can sharpen a knife.
 However, polished surfaces aren’t ideal knife sharpeners.

 Since knife blades are made of steel, any material that’s harder than steel can sharpen a knife.
-For instance, ceramic can be a handy sharpener when other sharpening materials are unavailable.
-Although it’s rare to find a traveler with a ceramic mug, you might come across a piece of ceramic in the wild.
+For instance, ceramic can be handy when other sharpening materials are unavailable.
+Although it’s rare to find a traveler with a ceramic mug, you might come across a ceramic piece in the wild.

 To sharpen your knives, you only have to run the blades over the rough side of the ceramic.
-That said, you should maintain a 20-degree angle between the ceramic and the knife blade to attain an excellent sharp edge.
+You should maintain a 20-degree angle between the ceramic and the knife blade to attain an excellent sharp edge.

-If you’ve carried several knives, you don’t have to bother searching for other sharpening tools.
-You can use one knife’s blade to sharpen another – a process some people refer to as ‘steeling.’
+You don’t have to bother searching for other sharpening tools if you’ve carried several knives.
+You can use one knife’s blade to sharpen another – a process some call ‘steeling.’
 This is because you’re using two steel blades to sharpen each other, and it’s a pretty straightforward method.

 A paracord (parachute cord) is one of the essentials in a survival situation.
 It has a variety of uses, including: